porthd/simpledataedit/Documentation/README.md

 ### Create your own editor
 An editor class must provide the functions of the interface `CustomEditorInterface`.
-The parameters are transferred via a `CustomEditorInfo` class, which is derived from the interface `CustomEditorInfoInterface`.
+The parameters are transferred via a `CustomEditorInfo` class, which is derived from the interface `EditorArgumentsInterface`.
 It is currently not possible to override the `CustomEditorInfo` with a separate class.

 ### Example for editor class